 Have you considered Gigabit Ethernet for your PROFINET installation?
 PROFINET and Gigabit Ethernet (or even faster) are complementary technologies that work well together.
 However, there are some important considerations you should explore before planning your installation.
 For example, do you need Gigabit Ethernet for your entire network installation?
 What about the wiring?
 Maybe you already have Gigabit Ethernet, but do […]

 Industrial automation continues to evolve along with the networks that support it.
 The newest trends are more than buzzwords: Industrie 4.0 and Industrial Internet of Things.
 These or similar concepts go by different names in different countries.
 Here is a brief look back at the evolution followed by the impact and relationship of these new concepts.

 PROFINET is a mechanism to exchange data between controllers and devices.
-Controllers could be PLCs, DCSs, or PACs.
-(Programmable Logic Controllers, Distributed Control Systems, or Programmable Automation Controllers.)
+Controllers could be PLCs, DCSs, or PACs (Programmable Logic Controllers, Distributed Control Systems, or Programmable Automation Controllers.).
 Devices could be I/O blocks, vision systems, RFID readers, drives, process instruments, proxies, or even other controllers.
-PROFINET exchanges data quickly and deterministically.
-Required speeds vary depending on the application; process instruments […]
+Fast and Deterministic PROFINET exchanges data quickly and deterministically.
+Required speeds vary depending on the […]

 What is a GSD File?
 A PROFINET General Station Description (GSD) file is a description of an IO device provided by the device manufacturer.
 The contents of the GSD consists of configuration information, parameters, modules, diagnostic and alarms, and vendor and device identification.
 To discuss the latter two in a little more detail, the vendor identification (vendor ID) is a number […]